The SALSA MLPA Probemix P140 HBA is an in vitro diagnostic (IVD)1

 sequence at one or more of these five locations is changed by gene conversion into the HBA1

-The SD031 Binning DNA provided with this probemix can be used for binning of the Hb Constant Spring mutation (HBA2
+The SD031 Binning DNA provided with this probemix can be used for binning of all probes including the Hb Constant Spring mutation (HBA2

 : 427T>C, p.*143Glnext*31) specific probe (S0585-SP0043-L09493).
 SD031 Binning DNA is a mixture of genomic DNA from healthy individuals and plasmid DNA that contains the target sequence detected by the above mentioned probe.
 Inclusion of one reaction with 5 μl SD031 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal, as for this purpose true mutation positive patient samples or cell lines should be used.
-It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal.
 It is not needed to perform an RNAse treatment on SD031 Binning DNA.
-For further details, please consult the SD031 Binning DNA product description, available online: www.mlpa.com
+For further details, please consult the SD031 Binning DNA product description, available online: www.mrcholland.com